pawelzwronek/fusion360-NoGesturesNoShift/README.md

 # fusion360-NoGestures
-Disable gestures and make the right mouse button act as the middle one
+Disable gestures and make the right mouse button used to orbit the viewport